 Most pickleball paddles have a plastic or rubber edge guard running along the edges.
 But there are some paddles without guards.
 These are rare, and not so easy to find online.
+So here we are some of the best edgeless pickleball paddles that you will surely love.

 What are the best pickleball paddles without edge guards?
 Should you play with paddles that don’t have edge guards?